-Wishing I could find a way to break the tension, I glace over and find he’s twisting his hands in his lap.
-It’s exactly like grandma used to do, the way she’d squeeze the fingers of one hand then the next while whispering the Lord’s prayer over and over under her breath.
+Wishing I could find a way to break the tension, I glance over and find he’s twisting his hands in his lap.
+It’s exactly like grandma used to do, the way she’d squeeze the fingers of one hand and then the next while whispering the Lord’s prayer over and over under her breath.
 He’s making me uneasy.
 Five hours left to go.

 “See any cars coming?”
 I say.

 He shakes his head no but doesn’t look at me.
 He’s opening and closing his knees rapidly making our economy rental car rock back and forth.
 His nervous energy makes me feel like I’m five years old again and he’s yelling at me for riding my bike in the street.

 “You could have been killed,” he’d scream.
 “Don’t you know anything?”

 I never knew anything.
 He’d tell me the statistics of kids being killed on bikes, paralyzed on roller skates, or how likely I’d be to die in a plane crash.
 When I moved away to college he gave me enough pepper spray to douse the entire male population three times over.

 My roommates both told me driving with my brother to our grandmother’s funeral was a terrible idea.
 He’d never gotten his license and we’ve not seen each other since I left for college three years ago.
 He calls me on Sundays to argue and tell me what’s wrong with the world.
 Politics and religion are his favorite topics.
 I still know nothing, according to him.